 Why the Constant of Variation Matters

 The constant k is more than a number; it encodes the relationship’s intensity and direction.
-Now, a larger k means y responds more sharply to changes in x, while a smaller k indicates a gentler response.
+A larger k means y responds more sharply to changes in x, while a smaller k indicates a gentler response.
 If k is positive, both variables move in the same direction; if k is negative, they move in opposite directions, though this is less common in introductory direct variation contexts.

 Identifying Direct Variation in Data